githubuser-684/versatools/README.md

 ## Installation

-This installation is designed for Windows.
-If you want to use Versatools on Mac/Linux, run it from source.
+This installation is designed for advanced users.
+To install Versatools, you can either download the latest release or run the program from source (Must have git and python installed).

-Download the latest stable Windows release from [here](https://garry.lol/versatools/).
+Download the latest Windows release from [here](https://github.com/GarryyBD/versatools/releases/tag/v3.0.0).

 ## Running from source